 ii.
 David here communicated something known among those who praise God.
 When they praise God, it is natural for them to draw others into similar praise.

 i.
 Numbers 35:33-34 tells us that the blood of unavenged murders pollutes the earth.
-The blood of Abel spoke to God (Genesis 4:10), as did the blood of Nabal (2 Kings 9:26).
+The blood of Abel spoke to God (Genesis 4:10), and the blood of Nabal was seen by God (2 Kings 9:26).
 God has promised to avenge blood and remember the murdered.
 “The designation of God as ‘making inquisition for blood’ thinks of Him as the Goel, or Avenger.
-To seek here means to demand back… to demand compensation or satisfaction, and this finally comes to mean to avenge or punish.”
+To seek here means to demand back…to demand compensation or satisfaction, and this finally comes to mean to avenge or punish.”
 (Maclaren)

 ii.
 It reminds us that God will remember and avenge the blood of His persecuted people.
 “O persecutors, there is a time a-coming, when God will make a strict enquiry after the blood of Hooper, Bradford, Latimer, Taylor, Ridley, etc. There is a time a-coming, wherein God will enquire who silenced and suspended such-and-such ministers, and who stopped the mouths of such-and-such, and who imprisoned, confined, and banished such-and-such, who were once burning and shining lights, and who were willing to spend and be spent that sinners might be saved, and that Christ might be glorified.”
 (Spurgeon)